-How many of us have thought to ourselves, “if I only had a $1 million dollar windfall all of my financial problems would go away”?
+How many of us have thought to ourselves, “If I only had a million dollars all of my financial troubles would go away…”?

 I know I have.

 A million dollars is a tricky amount of money to think about.
-While it can be life changing money, it’s probably not life changing enough to live off the rest of our lives without some work.
-The reality is that if most people received $1 million dollars, half of the money would be gone to taxes, a few hundred thousand dollars to pay off debt, and the rest spent on expensive cars, vacations, etc.
+While it can be life-changing money, it’s probably not life-changing enough to live off for the rest of our lives without some work.
+The reality is that if most people received one million dollars, half of the money would be gone to taxes, a few hundred thousand dollars to pay off debt, and the rest spent on expensive cars, vacations, etc.

-When I was five years old $5 seemed like a million dollars.
+I remember being five years old and even $5 seemed like one million dollars at the time.
 As little as $1,000 seemed like a million dollars when I was a teenager.
-Now that I’m older, a million dollars doesn’t quite seem like a million dollars (if that makes sense).
+Now that I’m older, one million dollars doesn’t quite seem like one million dollars (if that makes sense).

-For the sake of simplicity, we’re going to assume this $1 million dollar windfall is tax-free.
-Now the question.
-What would I do with the money?
-The easy and boring answer is put the money in a brokerage account, invest it in something safe, and apply the four percent rule.
-The four percent rule is a rule of thumb used to determine the amount of funds to withdraw from a retirement account each year, while limiting the chances of running out of money (thanks, investopedia).
+For the sake of simplicity, we’re going to assume this one million dollar windfall is tax-free.
+Now the question: What should we do with the money?
+The easy and boring answer is to put the money in a brokerage account, invest it in something safe, and apply the four percent rule.
+The four percent rule is a rule of thumb used to determine the number of funds to withdraw from a retirement account each year while limiting the chances of running out of money (thanks, Investopedia).
 This would provide you with $40,000 of income per year without lifting a finger.

-Next, $200,000 would go into trust accounts my now three year old and new baby on the way.
-Giving each of them $100,000 will be good starter money to buy a home, start a business, or pay for college.
-However, not so much money that it will make them feel entitled or lazy.
+Next, $200,000 would go into trust accounts for my two young children under the age of five.
+Giving each of them $100,000 would be good starter money to buy a home, start a business, or pay for college.
+However, not too much money that it would make them feel entitled.

 I would give my parents $100,000 to use on whatever they want.
-My parents are pretty awesome people, though not the best with money.
-They started investing in retirement later in life.
+My parents are pretty awesome people and this would be a good way to say thanks for all they have done for me.
+They started investing in retirement later in life so they could use a little help with their retirement.
 They are in better shape than most approaching retirement age through a combination of retirement funds and money left by my grandparents.
 An extra $100,000 would help them pay off some remaining debt, add money to their retirement portfolio, and maybe go on a nice vacation.

 An additional $100,000 would go into emergency savings.
-Since we are planning to be debt free soon in real life (woohoo!) we won’t have to pay down any significant debts.
-Having an emergency cushion of $100,000 would cover two-to-three years of living expenses in a worst case scenario situation.
+Since we are completely debt-free including our mortgage, we won’t have to pay down any significant debt.
+Having an emergency cushion of $100,000 would cover two to three years of living expenses in a worst-case scenario situation.

-For simplicity, we’ll be purchasing these properties all cash in my home city of St. Louis, MO.
-After extensive research, networking, and negotiating we were able to obtain the following properties:
+For simplicity, we’ll be purchasing these properties all cash in my home city of St. Louis, Missouri.
+After extensive research, networking, and negotiating let’s hypothetically say we were able to obtain the following properties:

-- A single family three bedroom property in North St. Louis County (C- class neighborhood) for $55,000.
+- A single-family three-bedroom property in North St. Louis County (C class neighborhood) for $55,000.
 The property costs an additional $15,000 to upgrade and get rent ready.
-Gross rent for the single family property is $850 per month.
+The gross rent for the single-family property is $850 per month.

 Our gross rent for all properties will be an estimated $4,350 per month.
 We will assume that 50 percent of the gross rent will be put aside for expenses such as maintenance, vacancies, capital expenditures, property taxes, and property management.
 This will leave us with $2,175 in cash flow per month to start out.

 Like most investments, real estate is playing the slow game.
-The first few properties may not lead to substantial cash flow.
-Though over time there will be compounded gains by putting the cash flow back into the business to invest in more properties.
-Leveraging rental properties by taking out a mortgage can further accelerate these gains in you are comfortable with the additional risk involved.
+The first few properties may not lead to a substantial cash flow.
+However, over time there will be compounded gains by putting the cash flow back into the business to invest in more properties.
+Leveraging rental properties by taking out a mortgage can further accelerate these gains if you are comfortable with the additional risk involved.

 Real Estate Investment Analysis